patrickbucher/oauth2-demo/README.md

 # oauth2-demo

-toy applications to demonstrate OAuth 2
+These are some toy applications to demonstrate OAuth 2. **Do not reuse the security mechanisms demonstrated here in productive applications!** The code is not so much about demonstrating security best practices, but to  elucidate the flow between the components in OAuth 2.

 ## Components and Endpoints